coin-test/coin-test/README.md

 dataset.process([FillProcessor(freq)])
 ```

-Next we wish to generate synthetic data to allow backtesting on a variety of future market conditions.
+Now we wish to generate synthetic data to allow backtesting on a variety of future market conditions.
 The existing data is split into a train/test split and then fed to a GARCH statistical model to generate new data.
 ```python
 # Split the data into train test split